Skip to main content

 The Pitch

 Every few months, someone asks me why I don’t just use VS Code.
-The answer is simple: I don’t want to use my mouse.
+Simple: I don’t want to touch my mouse.
 Ever.

 Neovim isn’t just a text editor.
-It’s a philosophy.
-The idea that every action should be expressible as a sequence of keystrokes — and that those keystrokes should be composable, repeatable, and fast.
+It’s the idea that every action should be a sequence of keystrokes — composable, repeatable, fast.

 local lazypath = vim.fn.stdpath("data") .. "/lazy/lazy.nvim"